awelm/blog/content/posts/simd-web-assembly-experiment.md

 )
 ```

-We can compile and run this Web Assembly program using the command below.
+We can compile and run this WebAssembly program using the command below.
 Notice that we specify the `numIteration=10000` at the end.

 ```bash
 wat2wasm --enable-simd fillBufferWithSIMD.wat && wasmer fillBufferWithSIMD.wasm -i fillBufferWithSIMD 10000
 ```

-[Here](https://github.com/awelm/simd-wasm-profiling/blob/master/fillBufferWithoutSIMD.wat) is the Web Assembly code for creating our image 32 bits at a time without using SIMD.
+[Here](https://github.com/awelm/simd-wasm-profiling/blob/master/fillBufferWithoutSIMD.wat) is the WebAssembly code for creating our image 32 bits at a time without using SIMD.
 It's very similar, except we use CPU instructions with 32-bit operands and we advance the buffer pointer by 32 bits.